 The repair work, funded by the 2011 SPLOST, will result

-in consecutive closures of each pedestrian bridge from
+in consecutive closures of each pedestrian bridge

-across the bridges during construction.
-At the same
+NO DETOURS across the bridges during construction.

-additional crews will be improving other areas along
+conducted, additional crews will be improving other

-original historic pedestrian bridges,” says Faye
+the original historic pedestrian bridges,” says Faye

 DiMassimo, Director of Cobb County Department of Transportation.

 “Once the work is completed, the pedestrian bridges

-will be reopened providing safe access to all who enjoy
+will be reopened providing safe access to all who

 Cobb County officials strongly advise the public to